-The final appropriations for the general fund at year-end were \$1,287,039 more than actual expenditures (including transfers out).
+The City budgeted for a net decrease in fund balance of \$129,140, which is significantly different than the actual net increase of \$620,682.
+The main reason for the difference is due to the \$450,000 in unspent bond proceeds.
+The final appropriations for the general fund at year-end were \$2,243,635 more than actual expenditures (including transfers out).
 The budget and actual variance in appropriations were across all departments (primarily in highways and streets/public works).
-Actual revenues (including other financing sources) were less than the final budget by \$1,240,043.
-Budget amendments and supplemental appropriations were made during the year in an effort to prevent budget overruns after adoption of the original budget.
+Actual revenues (including other financing sources) were less than the final budget by \$1,493,813 mainly due to other financing sources (debt and land sales).
+Budget amendments and supplemental appropriations were not made during the year in an effort to prevent budget overruns after adoption of the original budget.